goodblockio/decide-governance-engine/docs/ContractAPI.md

 - string `committee_title`: the title of the committee.

-- symbol `treasury_symbol`: the treasury symbol that the committee will belong to.
+- symbol `treasury_symbol`: the group symbol that the committee will belong to.

 - vector(name) `initial_seats`: a list of initial seat names to add to the committee.